andrew-wilkes/go-cms/README.md

 A website content management system using Go Lang.

-An **index.php** page is used to interface with the Go application.

 # Introduction

 This project contains the Go language source code for the backend of a content management system (CMS) such as might be used for websites and blogs.